L-Asparagine

 Pediatric and adult ALL patients.

 Asparaginase is integral to modern ALL therapy — pediatric ALL cure rates now exceed 85% in part due to asparaginase regimens.
 Demonstrates the therapeutic principle of exploiting cancer's asparagine dependence.
-SIDE EFFECTS: pancreatitis, thrombosis, hepatotoxicity, hyperammonemia, allergic reactions.
+Side effects: pancreatitis, thrombosis, hepatotoxicity, hyperammonemia, allergic reactions.

 2

-Asparagine Restriction and Breast Cancer Metastasis — Knott 2018 Nature
+Asparagine Restriction and Breast Cancer Metastasis

-Knott et al. 2018 (Nature) examined dietary asparagine restriction effects on metastasis in mouse breast cancer models.
+(Nature) examined dietary asparagine restriction effects on metastasis in mouse breast cancer models.

 Mouse models.

 Asparagine restriction reduced metastasis.
-CRITICAL CAVEAT: PRECLINICAL only — human trials are emerging but no definitive clinical recommendation yet.
-The 'asparagine-restricted diet' for cancer patients has not been validated and is NOT standard care.
+Critical caveat: preclinical only — human trials are emerging but no definitive clinical recommendation yet.
+The 'asparagine-restricted diet' for cancer patients has not been validated and is not standard care.
 Patients should not modify diet for cancer based on this preliminary research without oncology consultation.

 Side effects and drug interactions